 - Took a Level in Badass: Leader of the resistance force against Alternate Coop

 The chairman of the Galactic Combat Championship Federation.
-He uses Coop to make money in his battle arena, but when Coop refuses to throw a fight for him, Magnanimous uses booby traps and even threatening his friends to make him cooperate.
+He uses Coop to make money in his battle arena, but when Coop refuses to throw a fight for him, Magnanimous uses booby traps and even threatens his friends to make him cooperate.

 - In his second appearance, he suckers Coop into a title-defence challenge on good will as an excuse to sic every fighter in the universe on him at once.